Harryee/yolov5_homework/readme.md

 ...
 ```

+**Tips:**

-If this image doesn't have target, you don't have to make a file for it, and center_x and center_y here are normalized.
+- If this image doesn't have target, you don't have to make a file for it.
+- The center_x and center_y here are normalized.

-Then we have to write a yaml file to make sure our project knows where the dataset is and some basic information about the dataset, like this:
+After we organize our file, we have to write a yaml file to make sure our program knows where the dataset is and some basic information about the dataset, like this:

 ```yaml
 # train and val data as 1) directory: path/images/, 2) file: path/images.txt, or 3) list: [path1/images/, path2/images/]